cld-agency/craftwind-boilerplate/readme.md

-This is starter boilerplate for Craft CMS 3 + Tailwind 2 + Vue 2 via Laravel Mix 5.
+This is starter boilerplate for Craft CMS 3 + Tailwind-JIT via Laravel Mix 6.
+No JavaScript frameworks are included.

+This branch does not use Tailwind's `base` / preflight layer - instead you are expected to bring your own CSS reset and base styles (see global.scss and elements.scss respectively).

 To use this Craft boilerplate:
 ====================================

 1. `npm install`
-1. `npm run development` or `npm run watch` or `npm run all`.
-Running `all` will trigger both development (with watch) and production builds simulataneously.
-Downside to that is that production CSS will only be purged when the task is first run, so you'll need to run production task again (`npm run production` or `npm run all`).

-The full unpurged Tailwind CSS is available in local dev to make it easier to select classes in the Inspector.
-The build is purged when running `npm run production`.
+1. `npm run watch`

+The `watch` task is configured to do a full production build locally on save, so no need for separate dev/prod build processes here.

 -------------------------------------------

 MIT License

-Copyright &copy; 2020 Clever Little Design Ltd.
+Copyright &copy; 2021 Clever Little Design Ltd.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal